About The Arbiter

 Why debate

-A model can reach a polished answer before it has seriously tested the opposite case.
+AI analysis can reach a polished answer before it has seriously tested the opposite case.
 The debate step forces the premise to survive opposition first: one advocate defends the frame, another attacks it, and the Arbiter decides what still holds.

 Sharper questions